 Using pre-employment testing within your recruitment process has the potential to drastically decrease the unnecessary costs associated with a time-consuming and ineffective process.

 The size of applicant pools, not lack of talent, is the main reason recruitment processes are taking so long to complete.
 An overwhelming number of applications means many recruiters find it challenging to manage the flow of applicants and identify the best talent.

 Early-stage pre-employment testing can be effectively utilised to screen candidates, ensuring only the top applicants progress to the next stage of the process and reducing the number of phone or in-person interviews that needs to be conducted.

 This means they reduce the amount of time spent on recruitment activities such as screening and interviewing, optimising the workload of your recruitment team.
-With interviews lasting around 40 minutes on average, this has a large impact upon time management and can free up a considerable amount of your recruiters’ salaried time.
+With interviews lasting around 40 minutes on average, this has a large impact on time management and can free up a considerable amount of your recruiters’ salaried time.
 With an hour of staff time often costing upwards of £25, this can accumulate to be a considerable saving across the board.

 A more effective recruitment process also avoids any prolonged detrimental impact upon overall company productivity, by placing quality talent into the correct roles at a faster rate.

 As future employees are assessed for their skills and competencies and screened with the insights of objective data, they are better suited to their roles, quickly able to take on responsibilities, and perform to a high standard.
 This results in high pre-employment test-scoring employees being of greater value to the company by the hour and needing less investment in their baseline training.